drexed/lite-form/README.md

 ## Usage

 To access the form you need to pass the object to the form class and thats it.
-You can even decorate a collection of objects by passing the collection to `decorate`.

 ```ruby
 form = UserForm.new(params)